Skip to content

 So, you’ve made the decision to downsize your workforce.
 Chances are, this wasn’t an easy decision.
 But nonetheless, here you are, preparing to lay off a large percentage of your staff.

-And you know, if this process isn’t handled properly, it could cause a huge disruption to your business.
+And you know, if this process isn’t handled properly, it could cause serious disruption to your business, morale and even brand.

 It’s not going to be easy, but with these six tips you can minimize the disruption and negative effects that downsizing can have on your business.